Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Numerical results

 \subsection{Precommitment Mean--bPoE and Mean--CVaR}

-{\purple{We now numerically illustrate the equivalence between the pre-commitment Mean–bPoE and Mean–CVaR formulations, as established in Lemmas~\ref{lem: Equiv_CVaR_to_bPoE} and~\ref{lem: Equiv_bPoE_to_CVaR}.
+We now numerically illustrate the equivalence between the pre-commitment Mean–bPoE and Mean–CVaR formulations, as established in Lemmas~\ref{lem: Equiv_CVaR_to_bPoE} and~\ref{lem: Equiv_bPoE_to_CVaR}.
 Specifically, in Subsection~\ref{ssc:Investment_outcomes}, we examine terminal wealth distributions and key performance metrics, including the mean, CVaR, bPoE, and the 5th, 50th, and 95th percentiles.
-Subsection~\ref{ssc:Optimal_controls} analyzes the structure of optimal investment strategies, and Subsection~\ref{ssc:Efficient_frontiers} presents the efficient frontiers.}}
+Subsection~\ref{ssc:Optimal_controls} analyzes the structure of optimal investment strategies, and Subsection~\ref{ssc:Efficient_frontiers} presents the efficient frontiers. {\sifin{ To support these comparisons, Subsection~\ref{ssc:Convergence_behaviour} first reports a representative convergence check to indicate the magnitude of discretization error.}}